- PLAN YOUR VISIT

 Kangaroos have large, muscular legs and a long, tapered tail measuring 35 to 40 inches, almost as long as the rest of the body, which is capable of supporting the animal’s weight.
 When a kangaroo hops, the tail balances the weight of the body and keeps the animal from falling forward.
 When seated, the tail acts as a “third leg” for a tripod effect.
 The kangaroo’s forepaws are small and hand-like, with five digits.
 A kangaroo will sometimes lick its paws and run them over its fur, just like a cat, which helps it cool off when the weather is hot.

-Lifespan in the wild is 9 to 13 years and up to 20 years in captivity.
+Lifespan in the wild is 9 to 13 years and up to 20 years under human care.

 Red kangaroos live in the arid and semi-arid open plains and woodlands of Central Australia.